SF-LivingWageCoalition/sflivingwages-mobile-app/App/api/auth/README.md

 Maintainer: `@scottmotion` — Last updated: 2025-10-24

-This folder provides the authentication screens and API helpers used by the app to interact with the WordPress backend (JWT auth, token validation, user registration, WooCommerce customer creation, and password reset flows).
+This folder provides the authentication API helpers used by the app to interact with the WordPress backend (JWT auth, token validation, user registration, WooCommerce customer creation, and password reset flows).
+The authentication UI/screens live under `App/screens/Auth` — see that folder for the Login/Register/ForgotPassword screens and navigator.

 ---